jgraley/cotest/coroutines/docs/getting-started.md

 #### Watch then expect example

-The solution in GMock is to add a separate expectation for these calls, or use ON_CALL.
+The solution in GMock is to add a separate expectation for these calls, or use `ON_CALL()`.
 In Cotest, we can do the same:
 ```
 COTEST(PainterTest, SquareInkChecks1)
 {